Does Kratom Interact With Meth?

 What’s the Dose of Meth?

-Experts recommend initially taking 5 mg of Desoxyn to treat ADHD in both adults and children over six years of age, although you should always consult a doctor for specific recommendations.
-After the initial dose, 20-25 mg per day is the common range for maintenance.
+Experts recommend initially taking 5 mg of Desoxyn to treat ADHD in adults and children over six years, although you should always consult a doctor for specific recommendations.
+After the initial dose, 20-25 mg daily is the standard maintenance range.

 There is no recommended dose for recreational use, but most users consume 0.1 g of pure meth or up to about 0.5 g of a lower quality, less potent meth.